bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 whitespace and `,`.
 Yet to avoid confusion with the reference type itself a key cannot start with a upper case letter.
 The type `@Int` is a _reference_ to `Int`.

 Like atoms keys are used as part of more _dynamic_ concepts.
-For example think of a _multityped map_ or _object_ (in e.g a javascript sense) as a behaviour like:
+For example a _multi-typed map_ or _object_ (in e.g the javascript sense) with
+a behaviour like:

 		op get :: O obj -> @T key -> T?